armadaproject/armada/docs/developer.md

 ## LocalDev Setup

 LocalDev provides a reliable and extendable way to install Armada as a developer.
-It runs the follwing steps:
+It runs the following steps:

 * Bootstrap the required tools from [tools.yaml](../tools.yaml)
 * Create a local Kubernetes cluster using [kind](https://kind.sigs.k8s.io/)
 * Start the dependencies of Armada, including Pulsar, Redis, and Postgres.

+**Note: If you edit a proto file, you will also need to run `mage proto` to regenerate the Go code.**

-It has the following options to customise further steps:
+It has the following options to customize further steps:

 * `mage localdev full` - Installs all components of Armada, including the UI.
 * `mage localdev minimal` - Installs only the core components of Armada, the server, executor and eventingester.
 * `mage localdev no-build` - skips the build step.
-Assumes that a seperate image has been set from `ARMADA_IMAGE` and `ARMADA_TAG` environment variables or it has already been built.
+Assumes that a separate image has been set from `ARMADA_IMAGE` and `ARMADA_TAG` environment variables or it has already been built.

 `mage localdev minimal` is what is used to test the CI pipeline, and is the recommended way to test changes to the core components of Armada.